tyjyang/notes-cms-pnr/manual operations.md

 For these sites, the probability of having a site issue is higher.
 Therefore, when irrecoverable errors are at T3 sites, try to run the workflows at non-opportunistic sites before bypassing or tagging pdmv.

+# Input Datasets

-# Pileup
+## Pileup

-pileup inputs are known as "secondary" inputs, and they can only be read locally at sites due to their large size.
+pileup inputs are known as "secondary" inputs, and depending on how large they are,
+some of them can practically only be read locally due to the I/O load.

+There are different categories of pileup inputs, and they can be told apart by the starting word of their name:
+-   Neutrino
+-   MinBias
+-   RelVal
+-   Hydjet
+Neutrino and MinBias are the major categories, and MinBias is particularly large so they are only stored at major sites and can only be read locally.

 To check if a workflow has secondary inputs, look for `minbias` in the error report, or check `MCPileup` on ReqMgr.